itspatmorgan/unknown-arts-ai/README.md

 - You can find the code right here!
 - If you have suggestions, ideas, or just want to chat, you can email me at itspatmorgan@gmail.com.
 I love to connect with other builders!

-## 💌 Subscribe to the newsletter
+## 💌 Support

-- If you get some value from my work, consider subscribing my newsletter at https://www.unknownarts.co
+- If you get some value from my work, here's how you can support:
+  - Subscribe to my newsletter at https://www.unknownarts.co
+  - Share my work with others!

 ## 📄 License